stooke/graal/docs/reference-manual/tools/heap-viewer.md

  - __Ruby:__ Heap Summary, Objects View, Threads View
  - __R:__ Heap Summary, Objects View

-### Starting GraalVM VisualVM
+### Starting VisualVM
-To start GraalVM VisualVM execute `jvisualvm`.
+To start VisualVM execute `jvisualvm`.
 Immediately after the startup, the tool shows all locally running Java processes in the Applications area, including the VisualVM process itself.

 __Important:__ [GraalVM Native Image]({{ "/docs/reference-manual/aot-compilation/" | relative_url }}) does not implement JVMTI agent, hence triggering heap dump creation from Applications area is impossible.
 Apply `-H:+AllowVMInspection` flag with the `native-image` tool for Native Image processes.
 This way your application will handle signals and get a heap dump when it receives SIGUSR1 signal.
-Guest language REPL process must be started also with the `--jvm` flag to monitor it using GraalVM VisualVM.
+Guest language REPL process must be started also with the `--jvm` flag to monitor it using VisualVM.
 This functionality is available with [GraalVM Enterprise Edition](http://www.oracle.com/technetwork/oracle-labs/program-languages/downloads/index.html).
 It is **not** available in GraalVM open source version available on GitHub.
 See the [Generating Native Heap Dumps]({{ "/docs/reference-manual/native_heapdump/" | relative_url }}) page for details on creating heap dumps from a native image process.

 ### Getting Heap Dump
 To get a heap dump of, for example, a Ruby application for later analysis, first start your application, and let it run for a few seconds to warm up.
-Then right-click its process in GraalVM VisualVM and invoke the Heap Dump action.
+Then right-click its process in VisualVM and invoke the Heap Dump action.
 A new heap viewer for the Ruby process opens.

 ### Analyzing Objects